Everyone wants perfect skin, but few are fortunate enough to have it.

 In the classroom, you will learn things like laser biophysics and tissue interaction, patient selection, pre-and post-patient care and more!
 This will prepare you for your hands-on training.

-Once you complete your laser training, you will feel confidant and comfortable to perform a variety of laser treatments in any medical setting!
+Once you complete your laser training, you will feel confident and comfortable to perform a variety of laser treatments in any medical setting!